-Cocoa, Melbourne and Titusville Library Hours: Monday - Thursday, 8 AM - 5 PM
+All Campus Library Hours: Monday - Thursday, 8 AM - 5 PM

 The physical borrowing of materials also continues to be available via contactless curbside pick-up.
 Articles are available via Interlibrary Loan.
 Virtual services are available through the resources below, including expanded EFSC Ask-a-Librarian services via chat, text and email.
 Assistance by phone is available Monday - Thursday, 8 AM to 5 PM at 321-433-5036.